-Lonny J. Rosen* is certified by the Law Society of Upper Canada as a Specialist in Health Law.
+Lonny J. Rosen* is certified by the Law Society of Ontario as a Specialist in Health Law.
 He advises individual, corporate and institutional clients with respect to health care legislation and policies, and represents clients in a wide range of civil and administrative proceedings.
 He regularly represents health professionals in complaint and discipline matters, investigations, audits and peer reviews, hospital privileges disputes and in hearings before various health tribunals.
 Lonny advises clients on a wide variety of health law issues, including with respect to privacy, the delivery of private health care and other aspects of practice management.
 His clients include health care professionals, administrators of health care facilities, professional associations, and individuals.

 In 2012, by Order in Council, Lonny was appointed to the Consent and Capacity Board, an independent body created by the provincial government which conducts hearings under legislation such as the Health Care Consent Act and the Mental Health Act.
 In this capacity, he presides over hearings of applications by individuals whose involuntary status in hospital or whose capacity to consent to treatment or admission to a care facility is in issue.